README

 To add Flow to a Create React App project, follow these steps:

-npm install --save-dev flow-bin
+Run npm install --save-dev flow-bin

-(oryarn add --dev flow-bin
+(or yarn add --dev flow-bin

 ).